QuantEcon/lecture-python-programming.myst/lectures/python_essentials.md

 a[::2]
 ```

-Using the negative step, you can return the sequence in a reversed order
+Using a negative step, you can return the sequence in a reversed order

 ```{code-cell} python3
 a[-2::-1] # Walk backwards from the second last element to the first element